 Despite the extensive use of PhNCO as a proxy in mechanistic studies for urethane formation, the physicochemical properties of liquid PhNCO are scarce in the literature.
-For example, only a schematic representation of the intermolecular interactions between PhNCO molecules can be found in the work of Baev [121] with an enthalpy of vaporization value ($\Delta H^{\circ}{vap} = 46.5 \pm 0.3$ kJ·mole-1), while viscosity and liquid structure of PhNCO to the best of our knowledge, were never reported.
-This ΔH°{vap} value is similar to that of 1-propanol ($\Delta H^{\circ}{vap} = 47.5$ kJ·mole-1) [122].
+For example, only a schematic representation of the intermolecular interactions between PhNCO molecules can be found in the work of Baev [128] with an enthalpy of vaporization value ($\Delta H^{\circ}{vap} = 46.5 \pm 0.3$ kJ·mol-1), while viscosity and liquid structure of PhNCO to the best of our knowledge, were never reported.
+This ΔH°{vap} value is similar to that of 1-propanol ($\Delta H^{\circ}{vap} = 47.5$ kJ·mol-1) [129].
 On the other hand, the viscosity of PhNCO is 0.96 mm2·s-1 (298 K) according to our measurement, which is about 2.76 times smaller than that of 1-PrOH (2.65 mm2·s-1 at 298 K).
-Due to the recent development of an accurate GAFF-based force field [123] for isocyanate compounds, the structural elucidation of PhNCO liquid is can be expected.
-Until then, as supported by the above mentioned ΔH°{vap} [121] and interaction energy value [124] for PhNCO similar to that of propanol, one might hypothesize that the PhNCO dimers are stable enough to act as a reactant for the urethane formation under the condition of excess isocyanate.
+It was proved in the literature based on accurate GAFF force field that the viscosity measured the interaction of the liquids, between propanol and phenyl isocyanate, in both cases could be similar to each other until then, as supported by the above mentioned ΔH°{vap} .
+[128] [130] [131], one might hypothesize that the PhNCO dimers are stable enough to act as a reactant for the urethane formation under the condition of excess isocyanate.

-The reaction potential energy profile of two phenyl isocyanate molecules with PrOH is shown in Figure 35.
-The reactive complex (I_RC) is stabilized by a hydrogen bond between the nitrogen of one of the PhNCO and the hydroxyl of the PrOH molecule, as shown in Figure 37.
-In addition, the lone electron pairs of the hydroxyl point towards the positively charged carbon atom of the NCO group in the second PhNCO with a distance of 2.992 Å. These interactions can significantly reduce the relative energy of the reactive complex (-34.6 kJ·mole-1) compared to that of the reactants.
-The six-membered transition state structure (ITS1) resulted in the formation of allophanate (I_IM), and has two synchronized bond-forming components that are combined with hydrogen abstraction, as shown in Figure 37.
-Here, both isocyanate groups are bent, and a new C-N bond being formed between the isocyanate groups is long (2.320 Å), while the critical distance between the alcohol oxygen and the isocyanato carbon is extremely small (1.519 Å).
+The potential energy profile of the reaction which involves two phenyl isocyanate molecules with PrOH is shown in Figure 36.
+The reactive complex (I_RC) is stabilized by a hydrogen bond between the nitrogen of one of the PhNCO molecules and the hydroxyl of the PrOH molecule, as shown in Figure 38.
+In addition, the lone electron pairs of the hydroxyl point towards the positively charged carbon atom of the NCO group in the second PhNCO molecule with a distance of 2.992 Å. These interactions can significantly reduce the relative energy of the reactive complex (-34.6 kJ·mol-1) compared to that of the reactants.
+The six-membered transition state structure (ITS1) resulted in the formation of an allophanate (I_IM), and has two synchronized bond-forming components that are combined with hydrogen abstraction, as shown in Figure 38.
+Here, both isocyanate groups are bent, and the new C-N bond being formed between the isocyanate groups is long (2.320 Å), while the critical distance between the alcohol oxygen and the isocyanato carbon is extremely small (1.519 Å).
 In the hydrogen abstraction component of the reaction coordinate, the moving hydrogen is attacked by the nitrogen of the isocyanato group from a relatively large distance (rH-N = 1.474 Å) and the O-H bond length is slightly elongated (rO-H = 1.067 Å).
-This motion also leads to the formation of a new C=O bond with a distance of 1.337 Å. ITS1 is 51.1 kJ·mole- 1 higher in energy compared to the energy level of the reactants (PhNCO dimer and PrOH) and it is 15.7 kJ·mole-1 higher than the relative energy of ATS in the case of the excess alcohol mechanism.
+This motion also leads to the formation of a new C-O π bond with a distance of 1.337 Å. ITS1 is 51.1 kJ·mol-1 higher in energy compared to the energy level of the reactants (PhNCO dimer and PrOH) and it is 15.7 kJ·mol-1 higher than the relative energy of ATS in the case of the excess alcohol mechanism.